I used to be hopeless at housework.

 Just like bulb-changing, knowing insurance will turn out to be more helpful than expected.

 Help you make better financial decisions

 In a way, it is true that financial advisors can be your source of information.

 Their role is to ensure that you know what you are buying.

 Thus, education is pretty much part of the job scope.

-At the same time, you have to realise that part of the reason why people get themselves duped is when they trust a rogue agent too much.
+At the same time, you have to realise that part of the reason why people get themselves duped is when they place too much trust in their rogue agent.